ASL-UNR/RIFE_m/clarifications.md

   - costly experiments, not a good idea to let them get lost
   - Have some way to analyze over/under fitting, training smoothness
 - Ability to resume training if required (power/network outage or curriculum training)
+- Answer:
+- no_DDP: true; only using 1 GPU
+- epoch: 200 (was 300, may be limiting model)
+- batch size: 16 (see above explanation about batch size)
+- learning rate: initial is 3e-4, minimum is 3e-6, 1400 steps before cosine scheduling begins
+- number of gradient accumulation steps: 4
+- number of workers: 2 for training, 8 for validation
+- validation frequency: every 5 epochs
+- I will look into allowing the model to resume training.
+- Since I've only trained the model once so far, I'm not sure of each's effect on performance metrics yet; it would be helpful to hear some advice on how to do this.

 ## What are "cycles" and "error" in this context (iterative refinement loops)?
 - Commit 786e220 ["increased max inference_img.py cycles to 12, error to 0.0001"]